wp-plugins/deals-engine/readme.txt

 **Features of this plugin include:**

-* Fully integrated shopping cart to let customers purchase more than one Deal ot once
+* Fully integrated shopping cart to let customers purchase more than one Deal at once
 * Integrated PayPal Standard payment gateway
 * Other payment gateways as [extension](http://wpsocial.com/product-category/sde/sde-extensions/payment-gateways/) available
 * Social Checkout (Facebook, Twitter, Google, LinkedIn, Yahoo, Foursquare, Windows Live) are already integrated